AndreyDerunow/faco-fs/README.md

 # faco-fs

-production version of fast-company app.
+last version of fast-company app.
 Added dockerfiles for deployment